VegaDeftwing/OpGuidesHugoSrc/content/Engineering/a1-linuxshell.md

 * youtube-dl

   * despite the name this tool can download videos or audio from almost any page on the internet, even supporting playlists in many cases too.
+* [gallery-dl](https://github.com/mikf/gallery-dl) is good for grabbing albums from photo hosting websites

 * [rat](https://github.com/ericfreese/rat)

   * "Compose shell commands to build terminal applications"